The Slow Textiles Group is an international collective. HQ is its place of origin, Textiles Hub London, UK.

-The enterprise originates from Slow Textiles’ Founding Director, Dr Emma Neuberg’s research into sustainable design systems whilst at the Royal College of Art, NESTA Creative Pioneer Programme and Textiles Environment Design at University of the Arts, London.
+The enterprise originates from Slow Textiles’ Founding Director, Dr Emma Neuberg’s research into sustainable design systems whilst a research candidate at the Royal College of Art, an awardee of the National Endowment for Science, Technology & the Arts Creative Pioneer Programme and a consultant at Textiles Environment Design at the University of the Arts, London.

-The group’s ethos is founded upon a sustainable development model where investment in social, cultural, health and resource capital takes priority.
+The Slow Textiles Group’s ethos is founded upon a sustainable development model where investment in social, cultural, health and resource capital takes priority.
 The group’s theoretical approach is based upon the National Population Approach, Ecocide as Fifth Crime Against Peace and the Industrial Ecology model.

-Workshops, meetings, tutorials, book launches, seminars, film showings and symposia are a source of inspiration for the group, its members and associates.
-Here are a few…
+Workshops, tutorials, books, seminars, film showings and symposia are a constant source of inspiration for the group and its members.
+Browse our photo archive:

 Dr Emma Neuberg founded the Slow Textiles Group in 2009 in response to a demand for more reflective, theoretical and collaborative frameworks for creative design and textiles practice, professional development, educational and industry support, lifelong learning and community.
 Her vision for the future is progressive, integrative and global.

-From 1960s’ BIBA seamstresses to digital company directors, Slow Textiles Group members and associates enjoy textiles and tactile materials for haptic exploration, social and cultural experience, quality of life – and a great wardrobe!
-They know the complexities of resource depletion, monoculture pressures, toxic externalities and social injustices and take a localized, grassroots approach to indicate and carve out diversified routes and alternatives.
+From 1960s’ BIBA seamstresses to digital company directors, members of the Slow Textiles Group enjoy textiles and tactile materials for haptic exploration, social and cultural experience, quality of life and a sustainable wardrobe.
+They know the complexities of resource depletion, monoculture pressures, toxic externalities and social injustices and take a localized, grassroots approach to indicate and carve out diversified routes, alternatives and networks.